tylerransdell/onedoor/README.md

-# OneDoor 🚪 — Now with more doors and more devices.

 # OneDoor 🚪 — Built for the Seconds That Matter

 NVRs are great at recording, tracking, and reviewing events — even several at once.